Forex Signal Buy/Sell Indicator

-In the past three years, it has moved as much as 1,000 pips in a single day several times.
+In the past three years, it has moved significantly in a single day several times.
 Whoever bet right realized a very big profit.
 Whoever bet wrong probably got a margin call.
 Approach the Seven Deadly Pairs with extreme caution, and only after you've learned with other slower moving pairs.

 Now for the Friendly Five currency pairs.
 Notice they're almost all Euro pairs.
 They also have one thing in common, with the exception of GBP/AUD, -- low volatility.
 But which ones do you start with?
 The GBP/AUD has shown good results, but I still don't recommend you begin with it.
 It is not highly traded, not very well known, and it has rather wide spreads.
 Actually, it seems to be the preserve of our best and most experienced clients – probably the reason it has shown good results.